oddbird/oddleventy/content/blog/2025/anchor-position-validity.md

 the anchor can be positioned.
 (Note: this is technically less accurate, but it helps me visualize the rule.)

+{% callout 'note', false %}

+Add this to your mental model.

+The space in which the positioned element can be positioned can not be smaller than the space in which the anchor can be positioned.

+{% endcallout %}

 <!-- TODO: Is there a visual way of showing this? -->

 Crucially, if the anchor element is a parent to the positioned element and